Lower School (K-6)

 The major goal of art education is to cultivate students' abilities to create original and expressive art projects.
 The artwork students create reflects their overall level of social, physical and intellectual development.
 Many of the projects integrate concepts and topics covered in the various grade levels.
 Each project includes a brief history of the artistic concept, shared samples, a demonstration of working techniques, vocabulary terms relating to the materials and tools used in the creative process.
 While experimenting with the materials, creativity, craftsmanship, and the learning process is emphasized, not just the final product.

-- Band (Gr.
-6) Students receive instruction on wind and percussion instruments.
+- Band (Grs.
+5 and 6) -- Students receive instruction on wind and percussion instruments.

 - Chorus (Grs.
-4, 5 and 6) This group performs with the US chorus as well as at Lower School chapel services.
+4, 5 and 6) -- This group performs with the Upper School chorus as well as at several Lower School chapel services.

 - Suzuki Violin (Gr.
-4) This class is limited to 10 students.
-They learn to play the violin without using written music and concentrate on listening to and imitating the teacher.
+4) -- Students learn to play the violin without using written music and concentrate on listening to and imitating the teacher.

 Lower School Library